shospodarets/shospodarets.github.io/_posts/2016-09-29-nodejs-debugging-in-chrome-devtools.md

 You can install it directly from the [Node.js site](https://nodejs.org/en/download/current/) or switch to it using [nvm (Node Version Manager)](https://github.com/creationix/nvm)

+Better to you use 6.6+ as Paul Irish mentioned in the comment, "in 6.4 there are a few flaky bugs".

 2) Chrome 55+